 Luckett & Farley provided design services for Louisville Metro’s first green vegetative roof.
 On the Metro Development 444 South Fifth Street building, this project replaces the existing built up roof on an early 20th century building with an extensive low maintenance green roof utilizing 160 tons of gravel, planting medium, trees and over 10,000 indigenous [more...]

-Luckett & Farley has designed zero-energy housing, the first of its kind on any military installation.
+Luckett & Farley designed two net zero-energy houses, the first of its kind on any military installation.
 The LEED Platinum, four-bedroom 2,000sf, energy-free duplexes will generate as much electricity as they use over the course of a year.
-The design is based on a current Luckett & Farley duplex design and revised to incorporate energy-efficient amenities. [more...]
+The design is based on a current Luckett & Farley duplex design and revised to incorporate energy-efficient amenities.
+Among [more...]

 Luckett & Farley teamed with the Section 8a JV “TEM-David” to provide architectural and engineering design services for the design and construction of the Air Force Reserve Training Facility at MacDill Air Force Base, Florida.
 The facility serves as the new 927th Air Refueling Wing Headquarters and includes accommodations for the Communications Squadron and Services [more...]